Hamilton Falconwatch News

 To read FalconWatch Reports from previous years, click on the History button above.

 Thank you to all our visitors and supporters for your ongoing encouragement.

-DONATIONS WELCOME - If you have not already made a donation to Falconwatch, it is never too late to do so.
-The Coordinators' daily reports, the camera images, on-street Falconwatch equipment and display window electronics are all made possible by YOUR contributions.
-Falconwatch does not cost a lot, but grants do not cover all our expenses, and there are bills to be paid.
-Please click on the yellow 'DONATE button above to learn more about how the money is used and how to make a tax creditable donation by cheque or on-line.
+DONATIONS NEEDED - Now is the time to show your support for our Hamilton Peregrines!
+The Coordinator daily reports, the camera images and on-street Falconwatch equipment are all made possible by YOUR contributions.
+Grants only pay for so much (and some years they are less than others).
+Please click on the yellow 'DONATE' button above to learn more about how the money is used and how to make a tax creditable donation by cheque or on-line.
 We and the birds Thank You!

 Web page created by

 Web Pages and All Contents (C) Copyright - Hamilton Community Peregrine Project